 I then decided to try one of those thick, clear vinyl coverings to put over my fabric tablecloth.
 It retained weird wrinkles and slipped around like crazy.
 I found it always seemed to be hanging off about a foot too far, no matter how much I adjusted it.
 And, it also looked cheap.
 Think–the 1970s plastic couch covers at the in-laws house on Everybody Loves Raymond.

-I was about to give up my dream.
+I was about to give up my dream on a wipeable tablecloth.
 Then I remembered–I’m a DIY person.
 I’m a problem solver.
 Surely there had to be a better way, and I was the woman to find it!

 I made like my teenager self, and composed a list of all the things I desired in the perfect